5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-1. Access at http://your-server:3001
+1. Open http://your-server:3001

 5. Create a public status page at status.yourdomain.com

-• Your VPS itself (ping check)
+• Your VPS itself (ICMP ping)

-• DNS resolution (DNS check)
+• DNS resolution (DNS type check)

-• Disk space (via Uptime Kuma’s Docker integration)
+• Disk space running low (Docker integration)

 4. Plausible Analytics — Your Website Analytics

-Replaces: Google Analytics (free but privacy-nightmare), Fathom ($14/month), Simple Analytics ($9/month) RAM usage: ~200 MB Difficulty: ⭐⭐ Moderate
+Replaces: Google Analytics (free but a privacy nightmare), Fathom ($14/month), Simple Analytics ($9/month) RAM usage: ~200 MB Difficulty: ⭐⭐ Moderate

 Why Self-Host Analytics?